luiscarlosgph/grabcut/README.md

 2. fatal error: numpy/ndarrayobject.h: No such file or directory

-Solution: the compiler cannot find the path your python packages are installed.
+Solution: the compiler cannot find the NumPy headers.
 Add the locations to CPATH, for example:
 ```bash
 $ export CPATH=[YOUR HOME DIRECTORY]/.local/lib/python3.8/site-packages/numpy/core/include:$CPATH
 ```